Why WOULDN’T I choose SIP Trunks?

 SIP Trunks (also commonly referred to as SIP phone lines) aren’t a brand-new piece of technology, they have been around for some time.
 Historically, they weren’t the strongest option but times have changed considerably.
 SIP Trunks ans business trunking phone systems are fast becoming the best alternative to ISDN.

-Why are people hesitant to move to SIP Phone Lines even with the ISDN Phase-out?
+Why are people hesitant to move to SIP Phone Lines even with the ISDN Switch-off?

 People have long memories.
 Do you remember Skype?
 That was one of the first uses of IP technology and the quality of calls was terrible.
 Essentially it didn’t have the required bandwidth available (or it was expensive) and that meant it wasn’t a stable solution.